Last updated April 22, 2022

 The Helium network is intended to provide connectivity for the billions of IoT devices that are entering our world.
 The goal is to connect everything – from dog tags to bicycles and more.
 No more lost cats and dogs and you will likely know where your bicycle is at all times.

-It is estimated that there will be over 250,000 active hotspots by the end of 2021.
+At the time of writing there are nearly 700,000 miners on the Helium network.
 So once you join the network, how do you maximize your helium token rewards?

 One way to do this is to upgrade your antenna to one with higher gain (dBi).

 In this review we will look at two different antennas that we have picked.
-These are the Mikrotik 6.5 dBi antenna kit and Embedded Works 8 dBi antenna.
+These are the Signalplus 5.8 dBi antenna and Embedded Works 8 dBi antenna.
 In our buyer’s guide we also make recommendations on how to pick an antenna depending on the location where you plan on installing it.

 Table of Contents